xiaoju/react_nd-02b/README.md

 # Contributing
   - As per release 0.1.0, this project passed Udacity review, and I'm not working on it anymore.
 However, feel free to contact me per email to `me@xiaoju.io` regarding any comments or suggestions.
-  - If you would like to work deeper on this app, I suggest you take the excellent [`React Udacity NanoDegree`](https://www.udacity.com/course/react-nanodegree--nd019) and create your own version of the project.
+  - If you would like to work deeper on this app, I suggest you take the excellent [`React Udacity NanoDegree`](https://www.udacity.com/course/react-nanodegree--nd019) program and create your own version of the project.
   - [Semantic versioning guidelines](http://semver.org/).
   - [Udacity style guides](https://udacity.github.io/git-styleguide/).

 # License
   - See [Udacity legal terms](https://www.udacity.com/legal), _License to Educational Content_ section.
-  - Color theme is copied from [One Dark UI](https://github.com/atom/one-dark-ui) and [One Dark syntax](https://github.com/atom/one-dark-syntax).
+  - Color theme was inspired by [One Dark UI](https://github.com/atom/one-dark-ui) and [One Dark syntax](https://github.com/atom/one-dark-syntax).
 As these are the standard themes used by [Atom Nuclide](https://nuclide.io/), the colors can also be checked directly within Atom Nuclide, by opening a Chrome Dev Tools panel.